grupy-pa/api-comidas-paraenses/README.md

 python manage.py makemigrations
 ```

-A saída deve ser algo semelhante a, indicando que a ação a ser executada é a criação de um novo Model:
+A saída deve ser algo indicando que a ação a ser executada é a criação de um novo Model:

 ```sh
 Migrations for 'comidas':